 Anti-wrinkle injections will freeze my face and make it look unnatural

-Even though most people have a fairly good idea of what Botox and other anti-wrinkle injections do, they usually think they ‘freeze’ the face, removing all expression and making that face look distinctively bizarre, with a blank forehead and eyebrows that are either springing upwards in permanent surprise, flying up at the outer corners, or pressing down heavily on the eyes.
+Even though most people have a fairly good idea of what toxins and other anti-wrinkle injections do, they usually think they ‘freeze’ the face, removing all expression and making that face look distinctively bizarre, with a blank forehead and eyebrows that are either springing upwards in permanent surprise, flying up at the outer corners, or pressing down heavily on the eyes.
 People think this because, well, we’ve all seen pictures of famous faces that look like this, and they look terrible.
-So when people think of Botox, they think of this ‘bad Botox’ look and fear that, if they went for treatment, that’s how they would look.
-But the fact is that any cosmetic practitioner worth their salt — like the practitioners listed on my site — will be appalled by that sort of look and would hate anyone to spot that their regulars even have Botox.
+So when people think of toxins, they think of this ‘bad toxins’ look and fear that, if they went for treatment, that’s how they would look.
+But the fact is that any cosmetic practitioner worth their salt — like the practitioners listed on my site — will be appalled by that sort of look and would hate anyone to spot that their regulars even have toxins.

 Anti-wrinkle toxins build up in the body over time

 This is not true.
 The toxins do not get stored in the body.
 In fact, new nerve impulses are regenerated in three or four months when these anti-wrinkle toxins are used cosmetically, meaning further treatments are required to keep up the effect.
 If you stop having treatments, the muscles will resume their previous activity.
 Which very clearly shows that the toxin is not left in the body.

 toxins is the same as Botulism (very nasty and possibly fatal food poisoning) and is unsafe